The Kansas City Royals had a rough offensive night on Chicago's North Side but should find things easier as they head to the South Side.

 Samardzija fired a one-hitter for his second shutout of the year last Monday in a 2-0 victory at Detroit after losing eight of his previous nine outings.
 He said he looked at some film to correct his woes.

 "I try to be an in-game guy and adjust to how I'm throwing," he said.
 "I needed to go back to my last couple of starts and see why good pitches were getting tattooed."

 Samardzija's 6.61 ERA since the All-Star break is baseball's worst mark, and he owns baseball's fourth-worst ERA overall.

-The Royals will give the ball to Johnny Cueto (3-6, 4.99), who gave up three runs in seven innings last Thursday to earn a 10-4 win over Seattle.
+The Royals will give the ball to Johnny Cueto (3-6, 4.99), who gave up three runs in seven innings last Thursday to earn a 10-4 win over Seattle that clinched the team's division title.
 He had been 0-5 with a 8.10 ERA in his previous six outings.

 "Johnny was awesome.
 A good changeup, good breaking stuff, kept his fastball down," manager Ned Yost said.